Should I File an Amicus Curiae Brief?

 This means that academic publications on the issue, empirical economist studies that may reflect on practical implications of the decision confronting the court, and an education on how courts in other states have decided the issue are all fair game in an amicus brief.
 Courts recognize that they do not make decisions in a vacuum, and will often, for example, value an association’s view of how a particular issue affects its members.
 Not surprisingly, trade associations are one of the most common filers of amicus briefs.

 An amicus curiae brief can thus be a powerful and efficient advocacy tool.
 By getting straight to the point, they can catch the court’s attention with the best contribution they can make without breaking the bank in doing so.Why Should I File an Amicus Curiae Brief?

 Many groups or entities file amicus briefs, including trade associations. nonprofits, businesses, groups of professors, and government entities (yes, even the U.S. government files amicus briefs).
 The reason to file depends upon the case and your relation to that case, but often include the following:

-- The court’s disposition of the case will affect you or your members (if you are an association).
+- The court’s disposition of the case will affect you or your members (if you are an association, for example).
 An amicus brief is your opportunity to speak to the court on a matter that will affect you.
 This is probably the most common reason for filing an amicus brief.

-- You are a think tank or other non-profit and your mission is to support a particular world view.
+- You are a think tank or other non-profit and your mission is to support a particular world view or educate the government and its players.
 An amicus brief is your opportunity to educate the court on an issue that you have studied extensively and that may advance your entity’s mission or values in society at large.